themodernmpa/book/turbolinks.md

 **Testability**: When you write tests for your Javascript, asserting page navigation can be a sticky point.
 Using a module such as this makes the test easy, you can spy on the module and assert that the correct method is executed with the correct parameter.

 **Findability**: Having your frontend JS littered with random `window.location = newUrl` and `Turbolinks.visit` can lead to some very frustrating debugging, and it's easy to let one-off usages slip through the cracks.
 With a standalone module you will always be able to look at whatever is importing `navigate` to know what could be issuing a page nav event.

+### Isomorphic Rendering & SEO

+One of the best parts about building a server-side rendered site with Turbolinks is the lack of extra effort for SEO.
+You don't need to worry about rendering your SPA server-side, isomorphic rendering concerns are out the door.
+If you're already writing semantic HTML and have an SEO strategy in place, you're done!
+Turbolinks is search engine friendly by default.

+The fire-and-forget aspect of Turbolinks is a great boon to anyone used to writing a traditional multi-page application.
+You can layer the library on top of an already functioning application, make a few minor changes to how you attach your dynamic frontend logic, and for the most part you're done.
+You'll instantly gain a persistant javascript process for whatever tricky interactions you need to maintain, and you can see  immediate speed improvements.
+For 95% of your features you can forget that the library is even present, and for the remaining 10% it provides a simple, yet rich feature set with which you can write most anything.